The Amin Tzibur Program Application Process

 (PDF) Statement of Personal Observance, Religious Practice, and Jewish Education

 Please provide a description of your engagement with Jewish religious practices and education.
 This should include, but not be limited to, your observance of kashrut, Shabbat, Jewish festivals, and tefillot.
-Additionally, elaborate on your Jewish educational background, particularly focusing on your completion of 6 credits in Judaic studies.
+Additionally, elaborate on your Jewish educational background, particularly focusing on your recent, current, and/or ongoing Jewish study.
+As part of this statement, please include a transcript of all adult-level courses completed within 3 years, as well as any current or future study plans.
 This information will help us understand the depth of your commitment and connection to Jewish traditions and learning.

 (PDF) Affirmation from Mentoring Clergy